mikaelvesavuori/cf-workers-sheets-toggles/README.md

 I'll guide you to my proposed way of setting up the document (and this should work, as this is what I've tested and built against).
 I tend to set things like so:

-- Horizontal align everything
+- Horizontally left-align everything
-- Vertical align everything
+- Vertically top-align everything
 - Wrap everything
-- Set all to Format > Number > Plain text
+- Set all cells to `Format` > `Number` > `Plain text` so we don't get any unnecessary formatting

 Make sure to remove any excess columns and rows as well.